communityinclusion/communityinclusion.org/src/pages/about/mission.md

 ## Mission

-As practitioners, researchers, teachers and advocates, we support systems change and partner with children and adults with disabilities, their families, and communities to advocate for personal choice, self-determination, and social and economic justice.
+As practitioners, researchers, teachers and advocates, we support systems change and partner with children and adults with disabilities, their families, and communities to advocate for personal choice and self-determination.

 ## Vision